CIBI-A/mini-task-2/Project-1.md

 ### Robot control

 ### Problem statement:
- To control a Robot to move in specific direction.
+ To control a Robot to move in any direction.
 ### Ideation:
 In the actual project they have used DTMF, that is